 ANZSCO uses a hierarchical classification system to categorise occupations according to one of 8 major groups and then into increasingly smaller sub-categories: sub-major group; minor group; unit group, before resulting in the specific occupation.

-Changes to the structure of the classification are being considered as part of the comprehensive review.
+Changes to the structure of the classification were considered as part of the comprehensive review.
 The specific details of the structural changes will be determined as part of the review process, including input from stakeholders, industry experts, and relevant data analysis.

 Types of changes to the structure proposed include: